rdmpage/specimen-parsing/Examples.md

 Note that “fl fr” seems to be an abbreviation for “flowers and fruits”, and “s. n.”
 Means no number for a collector code.
+!
+Means specimen has been seen, not that sometimes people include “image”

 - Type: Turkey, A9 Ardahan, Çıldır, Taşbaşı Village, alpine grassland and rocky places, 40°56′54.48″N, 43°18′43.44″E, 2109 m a.s.l., 1 Jul 2013, S.Güven 69 & S.Makbul (holotype: RUB!; isotypes: KTUB!, KATO!, ANK!)
 03EA1E65-FFC8-FFE8-FF54-999DFE070030